9 UFO Sightings No One Can Explain

 But not all can be explained away

 In December 2017, the U.S. Department of Defense acknowledged to The New York Times that it had been running a program focused on investigating unidentified flying objects, or UFOs.
 The Advanced Aerospace Threat Identification Program (AATIP) received about $22 million in funding between 2007 and when it was shut down in 2012, according to the Pentagon.
 Two infrared videos were released with the articles that showed an encounter between Navy fighter jets and a UFO off the coast of California in 2004.
 Commander David Fravor, who was piloting one of the jets, told the paper that after a radio operator asked him to check out a mysterious aircraft, he flew to the specified location and saw the seawater churning below him.
 A whitish, oval-shaped aircraft was hovering above the water.
-“It accelerated like nothing I’ve ever seen,” Fravor told the Times, admitting that it made him feel “pretty weirded out.”
-Here are more science mysteries no one has figured out.
+"It accelerated like nothing I've ever seen," Fravor told the Times, admitting that it made him feel "pretty weirded out."
+Unfortunately, definitive proof that aliens are real or not is just one of those science mysteries no one has figured out.

 Unidentified, but not necessarily alien